mdozmorov/Python_notes/README.md

 ## Books

+- [python-guide](https://github.com/realpython/python-guide) - Python best practices guidebook, written for humans.
+"The Hitchhiker's Guide to Python" book by Kenneth Reitz and Tanya Schlusser

 - [Python for Data Analysis, 2nd Edition](https://github.com/wesm/pydata-book) - Materials and IPython notebooks for "Python for Data Analysis" by Wes McKinney, published by O'Reilly Media.